 Adult failure to thrive (AFTT) is a decline seen in older adults – typically those with multiple chronic medical conditions – that results in a downward spiral of poor nutrition, weight loss, inactivity, depression and decreasing functional ability.

 For example, an aging mother who is in pain may spend significantly more time than usual in bed or in a chair.
-She stops making meals and doesn’t get the nutrition to stay active or keep up with her own care.
+She stops making meals and doesn’t get the nutrition to stay active or care for herself.
 With less energy for mind and body, she may forget to take her medications.
-It can be the start of a downward spiral of health.
+When her symptoms are not managed, it can create more problems and begin a downward spiral of health.

 This is a critical time for intervention.
 A thorough exam may uncover underlying problems such as uncontrolled pain, medication side effects, difficulty swallowing or depression.
 If pain or underlying health problems can be treated, there may be an opportunity to slow or reverse the cycle of decline.

 The signs of failure to thrive are sometimes overlooked because seniors don’t want to burden loved ones, they get tired or depressed.
 Other times, family or caregivers may miss the warning signs if changes are gradual.

 - Trouble thinking or unexpected memory loss, especially if they affect the tasks of daily living

 - Depression or despair

 - Chronic infections as a sign of weakening immune system